 Another project bites the dust.

-The problem is that your legacy system is too rigid to accommodate the new business opportunities.
+The problem is that your legacy system is too rigid to accommodate new business opportunities.
 The result of not moving on the new opportunity will be bad news.
 Maybe your distributors get courted by the better more modern approach of your competitor resulting in lost channel and lost sales for the business.
 New opportunities mean new challenges, and legacy systems just can’t stand up to the tests posed by today’s markets.
 Your systems need to avoid redundancy and bottlenecks and deliver:

 - Streamlined communications